openhab/openhab-docs/tutorials/getting_started/first_steps.md

 Note that by default, using openHAB doesn't require you to sign in.
 Only administrative operations require a user with an administrator role to be logged in.

-## Initial Settings
+## Modify Settings

-Most of the needed settings have already been accomplished, when you have followed the wizard.
-For further configuration (e.g. the measurement system) click on Settings.
+You already completed the required steps of choosing your language, region, and time zone in the setup wizard, and are now logged in as an administrator.
+If you didn't add a geographic location during setup, you can do so via the Settings.
+You can also set your preferred measurement system (openHAB defaults to the Metric system).

+### Set your geographic location (latitude and longitude) and measurement system

+1. In the left-hand menu under Administration, select Settings to open the Settings page.
 ![](images/initial_settings.png)

-Click on Regional Settings under System Services.
+2. Under System Settings, select Regional Settings.
 ![](images/regional_settings.png)

+3. Under Location, click the Map button to add your geographic coordinates.

-If you're not using the metric system, click "Show advanced" and change the measurement system.
+4. If you also want to set your measurement system, click "Show advanced" and choose between Metric and Imperial.

 ![](images/units_settings.png)